thombles/netwatcher/README.md

     <uses-permission android:name="android.permission.INTERNET" />
 ```

 You will also need to make sure that `netwatcher` gets access to the Android app's `Context`.
 There is built-in support for the [ndk-context](https://crates.io/crates/ndk-context) crate.
 What this means is that if you're using certain frameworks for building all-Rust Android apps then it will be able to pick up the context automatically.
-In other situations, the Rust code in your app will have to call `netwatcher::set_android_context`.
+In other situations, the Rust code in your app will have to call `netwatcher::set_android_context` ([example code](https://github.com/thombles/netwatcher/blob/b58d2283f5a3f7a5c324946ba8e92407c0d8a2dd/android/app-native/src/lib.rs#L32-L44)).

 There is a test app included in the repo that provides a full example.
 [MainActivity.kt](https://github.com/thombles/netwatcher/blob/main/android/app/src/main/java/net/octet_stream/netwatcher/netwatchertestapp/MainActivity.kt) is an activity with some methods defined in Rust. [app-native/src/lib.rs](https://github.com/thombles/netwatcher/blob/main/android/app-native/src/lib.rs) provides the native implementations of those methods.
 This includes an example of calling `set_android_context`, and using the `netwatcher` library to watch for interface changes, passing the results back to the Java GUI.